kenjdavidson/kenjdavidson.content/writing/2021-01-01---2020-year-in-review/index.md

 ---
+draft: true
 type: Post
 category: "Year In Review"
 title: The Gongshow that was 2020
 summary: It's been one heck of year!
 Continuing in my attempt to document a little bit more about the things I've done (and I guess things I haven't done) it felt like a run down about my last year might be a great kickoff to continuing the process.
-tags: [Shopify, Zencart]
-draft: true
+tags: [Review, Health, Family, Work]
 ---

 So let's be serious, 2020 was a completes S@#% show!
 (I think we can all agree that throwning down a little profanity is justified)